Chart Color Schemes

 Kyneton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kyneton, as per the latest Census data, 88.6% of dwellings were houses, with the remaining 11.4% being semi-detached homes, apartments, or other types.
-This is similar to Regional Vic., where 90.1% of dwellings are houses and 9.9% are other types.
-Home ownership in Kyneton stood at 41.7%, with mortgaged properties making up 36.8% and rented dwellings comprising 21.5%.
+In Kyneton, as per the latest Census evaluation, 88.6% of dwellings were houses with the remaining 11.4% comprising semi-detached homes, apartments, and other dwelling types.
+This is similar to Regional Victoria's distribution of 90.1% houses and 9.9% other dwellings.
+Home ownership in Kyneton stood at 41.7%, mirroring Regional Vic.'s rate, with mortgaged properties accounting for 36.8% and rented dwellings making up 21.5%.
 The median monthly mortgage repayment in the area was $1,798, higher than Regional Vic.'s average of $1,430.
-Median weekly rent in Kyneton was recorded at $360, compared to Regional Vic.'s $285.
-Nationally, Kyneton's median monthly mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent figure in Kyneton was recorded at $360, compared to Regional Vic.'s $285.
+Nationally, Kyneton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing